What is your process in creating pop-up art? What tools and materials do you use?

-What’s special about the creating and printing of pop-up art?
+What’s special about the creation and printing of pop-up art?

 I also follow my own set of rules—each piece must showcase each curve in a beautiful way, be easy to assemble, and use the least parts needed for the design to be effective.